-- Distilling “Low and Slow,” where a single distillation can take upward of 12 hours, maximizes the ability to separate out the crude portions of the distillate and to concentrate flavor.
+- Distilling “Low and Slow” – where a single distillation can take upward of 12 hours and a complete distillation cycle (three ‘broullis’ distillations + one ‘bon chauffe’ distillation) requires upwards of 48 hours – maximizes our ability to separate out the crude portions of the distillate and to concentrate flavor.

 - Glycol-chilled water cooling allows for precise control over the temperature of the final distillate, providing for a smoother, more aromatic product.

-- Extraction- Aging spirits extract fatty acids and phenols from the barrel, with different compounds being extracted over time as the cellular structure of the wood breaks down.
-The humidity and temperature of the storage area and the type of wood, its terroir and its char play defining roles in determining the character that the barrel imparts upon the sprit.
+- Extraction - Aging spirits extract fatty acids and phenols from the barrel, with different compounds being extracted over time as the cellular structure of the wood breaks down.
+The humidity and temperature of the storage area and the type of wood, its terroir and its char play defining roles in determining the character that the barrel imparts upon the spirit.

-"Months or even years of time resting can transform a spirit into something remarkable."
+"resting months, years, or decades can transform a spirit into something remarkable."

-Following aging, distillers have an additional arrow in their quiver.
-Spirits can receive a final dose of flavor from a brief rest in yet another barrel.
-Long-term aging is intended to provide a transformational impact upon a developing spirit.
-However, brief storage in finishing barrels offers subtle flavor flourishes just prior to blending and bottling.
+Following aging, Virago Spirits will provide selected products with an additional twist to produce a variety of creative product interpretations.
+While long-term aging is intended to provide a transformational impact upon a developing spirit, brief storage in finishing barrels offers subtle flavor flourishes just prior to blending and bottling.
 We will utilize a variety of barrels, such as port, Tokai, and red wine, to finish our products.

 Blending (Four-Port Rum)

-As rum is a hand-crafted, agricultural product, distilleries with established brands must contend with the fact that, even with a consistent recipe, flavor profiles will vary from season to season, batch to batch, barrel to barrel.
-In order to achieve consistency out of inconsistency, producers blend their final product from selected individual barrels, taking what they need from each in order to achieve a desired flavor.
-Product that is not used in the final blend often finds its way onto the secondary market – a market into which unused product is sold and out of which unique releases and creative new blends can be imagined.
-It is thanks to this market that we were able to begin with a blank canvas and handcraft a world-class, aged rum that transcends traditional definitions and classifications: Virago Four-Port Rum.
+As rum is a hand-crafted, agricultural product, distilleries large and small must contend with the fact that, even with a consistent recipe, flavor profiles will vary from season to season, batch to batch, barrel to barrel.
+In order to achieve consistency out of inconsistency, producers blend final products from selected individual barrels, taking what they need from each in order to achieve a specific flavor profile.
+This process also feeds a secondary market where unique releases and creative new blends can be imagined.
+It is here that we were able to begin with a blank canvas and craft a world-class, aged rum that transcends traditional definitions and classifications: Virago Four-Port Rum.